-Carefully solder the resistor lead at the Antenna 2 center conductor as well as the rest of the center conductor to the circuit board as shown in the image to the right: Caution: Do NOT allow the soldering iron's tip to get too close to any of the relays.
+111 Carefully solder the resistor lead at the Antenna 2 center conductor as well as the rest of the center conductor to the circuit board as shown in the image to the right: Caution: Do NOT allow the soldering iron's tip to get too close to any of the relays.
 Their cases are made of plastic and WILL melt easily.

-102 Repeat the previous step for the remaining 3 100KΩ 2W Metal Oxide resistors and center conductors of their respective antenna connectors (ANT 1, ANT 3, and ANT 4).

-103 This completes the Antenna Relay Box's assembly.
-The relay box's cover will be installed AFTER initial testing is completed.
-Proceed to the next section: Bias-T Box.

-BIAS-T BOX

-The final assembly of the Bias-T box consists of installing the two SO-239 coax connectors as well as the power socket that will receive the cable from the switch controller, then mounting the circuit board.
-Finally, the center conductors of the two coax connectors will be soldered to the circuit board.
+Also: Be sure to use just enough solder to provide a good connection around the circumfrence of the center conductor.
+Too much solder can drip down and cause a short.
+112 Repeat the previous step for the remaining 3 100KΩ 2W Metal Oxide resistors and center conductors of their respective antenna connectors (ANT 1, ANT 3, and ANT 4).
+113 Install the remote relay box's cover on the enclosure's case using the 4 countersunk screws.
+114 This completes the Antenna Relay Box's assembly.
+Proceed to the next section: Bias-T Box .
+BIAS-T BOX the final assembly of the Bias-T box consists of installing the two SO-239 coax connectors as well as the power ocket that will receive the cable from the switch controller, then mounting the circuit board.
+Finally, the center onductors of the two coax connectors will be soldered to the circuit board.
+NSTAL ING THE CONNECTORS 115 Install the (2) SO-239 coax connectors by inserting them through each of the (2) 5/8" holes on each side of the bias-T box.

-INSTALLING THE CONNECTORS

-Install the (2) SO-239 coax connectors by inserting them through each of the (2) 5/8" holes on each side of the bias-T box.
 Secure them with the washer and nut provided with each connector.
 Do not tighten the nuts yet.

-Prepare the AC/DC Panel Mounted Power Socket by first cutting a 1 3/8" piece of the #24 brown hookup wire, and strip 3/8" of insulation from one end and 1/4" of insulation from the other end.
+116 Prepare the AC/DC Panel Mounted Power Socket by first cutting a 1 3/8" piece of the #24 brown hookup wire, and strip 3/8" of insulation from one end and 1/4" of insulation from the other end.
 Likewise, cut a 1" piece of the #24 red hookup wire, and strip 1/4" of insulation from each end.

-Rev 1.12

-ASSEMBLY MANUAL - RAAS-4a Remote Automatic Antenna Switch Kit

-Solder the 3/8"-stripped end of the brown hook-up wire to both of the ground terminals of the Power Socket as shown in the image to the right.
-Solder one end of the 1" piece of red hook-up wire to the center conductor 107 terminal of the Power Socket as shown in the image to the right.
-Remove the AC/DC Panel Mounted Power Socket's mouning nut, then 108 install the jack by inserting it through the 12mm hole labeled 11 "Controller" on the side of the bias-T box.
-Secure it with the nut that you Controller just removed.
+117 Solder the 3/8"-stripped end of the brown hook-up wire to both of the ground terminals of the Power Socket as shown in the image to the right.

+Solder one end of the 1" piece of red hook-up wire to the center conductor terminal of the Power Socket as shown in the image to the right.

+Remove the AC/DC Panel Mounted Power Socket's mouning nut, then install the jack by inserting it through the 12mm hole labeled "Controller" on the side of the bias-T box.
+Secure it with the nut that you just removed.
 Orient the jack as shown in the images to the right.
-Caution: Be careful not to tighten the nut too much as the body of the jack is plastic and you can easily strip the threads.